Pseudogout

 Medications

-- Nonsteroidal anti-inflammatory drugs (NSAIDs).
-Prescription strength NSAIDs include naproxen (Naprosyn) and indomethacin (Indocin).
-NSAIDs can cause stomach bleeding and decreased kidney function, especially in older adults.
+- Prescription-strength nonsteroidal anti-inflammatory drugs, also called NSAIDs.
+Prescription-strength NSAIDs include naproxen (Aleve, Naprosyn, others) and indomethacin (Indocin, Indocin SR, others).
+NSAIDs can cause stomach bleeding and lessen kidney function, especially in older adults.

 - Corticosteroids.
-If you can't take NSAIDs or colchicine, your health care provider may suggest taking corticosteroid pills, such as prednisone, to reduce inflammation and end the attack.
+If you can't take NSAIDs or colchicine, your healthcare professional may suggest taking corticosteroid pills, such as prednisone, to reduce inflammation and end the attack.
 Long-term use of corticosteroids can weaken bones and cause cataracts, diabetes and weight gain.
+And long-term use may cause a number of other side effects.
+Use corticosteroids only as your healthcare professional tells you.

 Joint drainage